fluxcd/website/content/en/flux/get-started.md

 ✔ bootstrap finished
 ```

+Based on the type of personal access token used, the first few lines of the output above might vary.

 The bootstrap command above does the following:

 - Creates a git repository `fleet-infra` on your GitHub account.
+However, it won't create the repository if you're using a fine-grained personal access token, as the repository should already exist.
 - Adds Flux component manifests to the repository.
 - Deploys Flux Components to your Kubernetes Cluster.
 - Configures Flux components to track the path `/clusters/my-cluster/` in the repository.